Skip to main content

 Suzanne Jorisch is a financial executive who has over 20 years of senior management experience.
 She is exceptionally motivated to seek, identify, develop, and implement organizational improvements, with a focus on quality, profit opportunities, and cost savings.
 Her areas of expertise include accounting and administrative management, human resources and payroll management and financial planning, budgeting, reporting, and analytics.
 Jorisch has been an extremely active part of our Holland Bloorview Family Leadership Program since 2013 serving on numerous committees including the Hospital Board of Directors, Business & Audit Committee, Research Teaching and Learning Committee, Quality Committee, Family Advisory Committee, and the Research Family Engagement Committee, among others.

-Adrian Anantawan, Violinist, Associate Professor, Berklee College of Music
+Adrian Anantawan, acclaimed violinist, associate professor, Berklee College of Music

 Adrian Anantawan is an acclaimed violinist and associate professor at Berklee College of Music.
 He holds degrees from the Curtis Institute of Music, Yale University and Harvard Graduate School of Education where he studied with musical greats like Itzhak Perlman and Pinchas Zukerman.
 Adrian has performed at prestigious venues, including the White House, the United Nations and the Olympic Games.
 In Canada, he has been a soloist with major orchestras such as those in Toronto, Vancouver and Montreal.